ariuna-systems/.github/profile/README.md

 Arjuna Systems is a technology startup focused on developing situational awareness platforms for regulated industries.

+We don’t ride on hype — we ride on discipline.
+In a world obsessed with the next big thing, we stay grounded.
+No buzzwords.
+No shortcuts.
+Just hard work, clarity, and long-term impact.

 ## What We Do

 We build secure, high-performance systems with a focus on: